b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

     * Start reaching out to possible speakers to take their temperature on attending and speaking.
 Keep in mind folks who are keen on the idea.
   * What you should not do: send out formal invitations yet.

-## 4. DESIGN SAMPLE SCHEDULE AND SUBMISSION REQUIREMENTS.
+## 4. DESIGN SAMPLE SCHEDULE, SUBMISSION REQUIREMENTS, PUBLICATION INFORMATION

 See the bottom of this document for the sample schedule we began with (and note that one such schedule is required for each room!).
   * Picking session titles too early can be beneficial (it shows speakers where they may fit into the conference, so unrelated abstracts are not submitted).
   * It can also be a drawback (it shoehorns speakers unfairly).

 The first Konferenco had no submission requirements except an abstract.

+Determine whether the Konferenco will be publishing proceedings; if so, modify this document with the details of how you do it!

 ## 5. COMPILE LISTS OF SPEAKERS TO INVITE